metafacture/metafacture-tutorial/docs/03_Introduction_into_Metafacture-Fix.md

 title: "Ordinary vices"
 ```

-The Fix module, called by `fix`, in Metafacture is used to manipulate the input data filtering fields we would like to see.
-Only one fix-function was used: `retain`, which throws away all the data from the input except the stated `"title"` field.
+The Fix module, called by `fix`, is used to manipulate the input data filtering fields we would like to see.
+Only one Fix-function was used: `retain`, which throws away all the data from the input except the stated `"title"` field.
 Normally all incoming data is passed through, unless it is somehow manipulated or a `retain` function is used.

-HINT: As long as you embedd the fix functions in the Flux Workflow, you have to use double quotes to fence the fix functions,
+HINT: As long as you embed the Fix functions in the Flux Workflow, you have to use double quotes to fence the Fix functions,
-and single quotes in the fix functions.
+and single quotes in the Fix functions.
 As we did here: `fix ("retain('title')")`

 Now let us additionally keep the info that is given in the element `"publish_date"` and the subfield `"key"` in `'type'` by adding `'publish_date', 'type.key'` to `retain`: